Bartlomiej-Ryczek/Sample-Project-Works/README.md

 # Overview
 These are the titles of the projects and what they are (each have their own readme for bonus information):

-STAT 307 - Statistical Design Project
+College Political Study - Data Science/Analyst Project

-STAT 388 - Predictive Analytics Project (Machine Learning)
+Catastrophe ML Project - Machine Learning Project

-STAT 351 - Tree Predictive Project
+Hotel Booking Project - Data Science/Machine Learning Project

 Network Documents - Neural Network Demonstrations